-Places you are least likely to have WiFi or any kind of internet or cell phone coverage will be the Okavango Delta, Savuti, Chobe and South Luangwa wilderness areas (Botswana and Zambia).
+Places you are least likely to have WiFi or any internet or cell phone coverage will be the Okavango Delta, Savuti, Chobe and South Luangwa wilderness areas (Botswana and Zambia).
 Kenya and Tanzania also tend to be hit-and-miss, especially out in the Masai Mara and Serengeti.

-Don’t expect to get any good coverage while actively out in the bush, going on game drives.
+Don’t expect to get any good coverage while in the bush, going on game drives.
 But this is where you should really be focusing on “getting away” and enjoying your surroundings and magnificent wildlife!

 In South Africa, 4-5 star lodges in Kruger, Kapama, Madikwe, Sanbona, Shamwari, Pilanesberg and most elsewhere will offer WiFi in rooms of communal lodge areas, either complimentary or for a small charge.
 Read on for specifics on each country.